mkawalec/masters/README.md

 [ ] Make searcher register its parameters in global params [ ] A bug causing Searcher to diverge is found
 [ ] Add more comments + project page
+[x] Searcher works
+[ ] Multiple threads at instantiation with OpenMP